Tuna Diet Risks & Weight Loss Benefits (Beware of Mercury)

 The instructions to follow for the first part of the tuna diet are simple; you are only allowed to eat tuna and you must eat a lot of it.
 The diet requires that you consume 1.5 grams of protein per kilogram of your body weight each day or 3.3 grams of protein per pound that you weigh.

-In comparison, the recommended protein intake for healthy adults on a regular diet is 0.8 grams per kilogram or 0.36 grams per pound.
-[7]
+In comparison, the recommended protein intake for healthy adults on a regular diet is 0.8 grams per kilogram or 0.36 grams per pound.8

 Second, besides eating more than your body weight in tuna, Draper also emphasizes the importance of drinking a lot of water.
 He instructs that you should drink at least 2.4 liters each day that you’re on a diet.

-Third, you have to drink your vitamins and minerals twice a day, your branch-chain amino acid supplements before your workout and immediately after, and your Metamucil, keto Fiber supplements before sleep.
-And that’s pretty much it for the first three days in terms of food and caloric intake.
-However, Draper’s instructions also imply that you should be working out despite the low-calorie nature of the tuna diet.
+Third, you must consume your vitamins and minerals twice daily, take your branch-chain amino acid supplements before and immediately after your workout, and use your Metamucil keto fiber supplements before bedtime.
+That covers your food and caloric intake for the first three days.
+Additionally, Draper’s guidelines suggest that you should continue to exercise despite the low-calorie nature of the tuna diet.

 • Afterwards